Magyartanulas/magyartanulas.github.io/interests.md

 | ők      | érdekeltek  | érdekelnek     | érdekelnének         |

 * Nem érdekel az iskola! - (School does not interest (me)!)
-* Érdekelnének a szálloda árai, szobát szeretnék foglalni. - (The hotel prices interest (me), I would like to reserve a room.)
+* Érdekelnének a szálloda árai, szobát szeretnék foglalni. - (The hotel prices would interest (me), I would like to reserve a room.)

 ## Kedvel - Enjoyment
 ---